0xDrip/QuestAi/docs/README.md

-# 🤖 SolQuestAI
+# 🤖 QuestAI

 Page description (optional)

-# SolQuestAI System Documentation
+# QuestAI System Documentation

 ## Overview

-SolQuestAI is a sophisticated swarm-based AI system that creates interactive D&D adventures with a Web3 twist.
+QuestAI is a sophisticated swarm-based AI system that creates interactive D&D adventures with a Web3 twist.
 The system orchestrates a swarm of specialized AI agents working in concert, combining advanced language models, social media integration, and blockchain concepts to deliver an engaging storytelling experience.

 ## Swarm Architecture